AMS006/TiffinManagment/README.md

 - Ordering Tiffing From Specific Provider
 - Making Payment
 - Cancelling Ordered Tiffin Before Provider Confirm it
+- Making a Review after a order has delivered

 ## For Providers